-Join a Fair Trade Kilombero Rice Farmer live from Malawi, and hear from his colleagues about how their lives have improved and how they have benefited from the proceeds of the 90kg Rice Challenge.
-Hear also about the positive experience of taking the Challenge, live from a teacher from a participating school in Aberdeen.
-There will be an opportunity at the end to ask questions direct to the farmer, teacher and to other participants from JTS, the Scotland Malawi partnership, Social Enterprise Scotland and the One World Centre.
-If that wasn’t enough there’s also a fun chance to win some award-winning Kilombero Rice with a LIVE spin the wheel.
+In this event, we joined a Fair Trade Kilombero Rice Farmer live from Malawi, and heard from his colleagues about how their lives have improved and how they have benefited from the proceeds of the 90kg Rice Challenge.
+We also heard about the positive experience of taking the Challenge, live from a teacher from a participating school in Aberdeen.
+There was an opportunity at the end to ask questions direct to the farmer, teacher and to other participants from JTS, the Scotland Malawi partnership, Social Enterprise Scotland and the One World Centre.
+The event closed with a fun chance to win some award-winning Kilombero Rice with a LIVE spin the wheel.

 - Interactive event.
 Learn all you need to know about the 90kg Rice Challenge including from a school who have completed two life changing challenges.